Operation CHAOS

 The programme sits within the cluster of contemporaneous mass-collection and watchlist programmes the Church Committee documented: HTLINGUAL (the parallel CIA mail-opening programme whose product fed into CHAOS); HUNTER (the FBI mail-opening programmes that ran in cooperation with HTLINGUAL); Project SHAMROCK (the 1945–1975 NSA-and-predecessor cable-traffic collection programme); Project MINARET (the 1967–1973 NSA watchlist programme); COINTELPRO (the FBI counter-intelligence-and-disruption programmes of 1956–1971); and MKUltra (the CIA's 1953–1973 human-experimentation programme).

-The institutional consequences of the Church Committee's CHAOS findings include the post-1976 framework of Executive Orders explicitly precluding domestic CIA intelligence activity (Ford EO 11905, Carter EO 12036, Reagan EO 12333 as subsequently amended), the 1978 Foreign Intelligence Surveillance Act's establishment of a judicial-warrant framework for foreign-intelligence collection on US persons, and the 1976 establishment of the Senate Select Committee on Intelligence and the 1977 establishment of the House Permanent Select Committee on Intelligence.
-The CHAOS pattern — direct CIA surveillance of US-citizen domestic political activity — was institutionally precluded by the post-1976 framework in a way that prior practice had not been.
+The consequences of the Church Committee's CHAOS findings include the post-1976 framework of Executive Orders explicitly precluding domestic CIA intelligence activity (Ford EO 11905, Carter EO 12036, Reagan EO 12333 as later amended), the 1978 Foreign Intelligence Surveillance Act's establishment of a judicial-warrant framework for foreign-intelligence collection on US persons, and the 1976 establishment of the Senate Select Committee on Intelligence and the 1977 establishment of the House Permanent Select Committee on Intelligence.
+The CHAOS pattern — direct CIA surveillance of US-citizen domestic political activity — was precluded by the post-1976 framework in a way that prior practice had not been.

 The programme is documented in detail on the agency page of the Central Intelligence Agency.
 Liaison and product distribution to the Federal Bureau of Investigation is documented on the agency page of the FBI.
 The country-level context is the United States.